Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Introduction

 Common practices mitigate this imbalance by upsampling or downsampling \cite{dou2020enhancing}.
-Upsampling augments the minority positive class by simply replicating outliers, whereas downsampling reduces the size of the majority negative class by randomly dropping normal instances.
-However, while beneficial in certain contexts, these methods often introduce their own challenges, such as the risk of overfitting outliers in the case of upsampling or the loss of valuable training data through downsampling.
-Another common approach to alleviate class imbalance is through instance reweighting in the loss function estimation.
-It allocates greater weights to positive instances and assigns lesser weights to negative instances.
-This approach is mathematically equivalent to upsampling and downsampling, thereby having a similar tendency to overfit outliers or underfitting inliers.
-These challenges underscore the need for more sophisticated data augmentation methods that can generate some synthetic data to handle the class imbalance in graph outlier detection, as Fig. \ref{fig:da} shows.
+Upsampling augments the minority positive class by replicating outliers, whereas downsampling reduces the size of the majority negative class by randomly dropping normal instances.
+However, these methods often have their own risks, such as overfitting outliers in upsampling or the loss of valuable training data through downsampling.
+Another common approach to alleviate class imbalance is through instance reweighting in the loss function, assigning greater weights to outliers and less weights to inliers.
+This approach is mathematically equivalent to upsampling and downsampling, thereby having a similar problem.
+For a more comprehensive summary of previous methods, please refer to Appendix \ref{appx:rw}.
+These challenges underscore the need for more sophisticated data augmentation methods that can generate some synthetic data to balance the class distribution in the training data, thereby improving the performance of graph outlier detection, as Figure \ref{fig:da} shows.